seansteel3/ML_trader/README.md

 Phase 1 models also contained a shortcoming where securities incorrectly predicted to buy tended to lose substantially more value (-35% compared to -20% average returns with random guessing in the test set) on average.
 Which meant that while the models did tend to be far more accurate than random guessing at picking securities that increased in value by 10%, the gains from this accuracy were almost entirely negated by the increased loss of value when the models were wrong.
 Phase 2 addresses this problem by building an ensemble of models to predict if securities will drop in value by 30% or more at the end of a 6 month trading period.

-The increased data quality, and the addition of the new negative model ensemble, results in a system which greatly outperforms random guessing, and roughly matches the market’s overall returns on average during the test date range.
+The increased data quality and integration of the new negative model ensemble, results in a system which greatly outperforms random guessing, and roughly matches the market’s overall returns on average during the test date range.

 <!-- Methods -->